IBM/watson-nao-robot/README.md

  #### Configure the Conversation API Credentials
 * By double click on the `conversation` node, `Edit conversation node` prompt will open.
-* While creating the conversation service we had note down the credantials for conversation service.
-Now capy and paste the Username, Password and Workspace ID at respective places.
+* While creating the conversation service we have to note down the credantials for conversation service.
+The credeitials have to be copied and pasted in the Username, Password and Workspace ID respectively.

 ![](doc/source/images/conversation_service_credantial_update.png)